istio/istio.io/content/blog/2018/egress-monitoring-access-control/index.md

 ## Comparison with HTTPS egress traffic control

-In this use case the applications used HTTP and Istio Egress Gateway performed TLS origination for them.
+In this use case the applications use HTTP and Istio Egress Gateway performs TLS origination for them.
 Alternatively, the applications could originate TLS themselves by issuing HTTPS requests to _edition.cnn.com_.
 In this section we describe both approaches and their pros and cons.